 The blended composite grades were 0.66% V2O5 and 44.38% Fe2O3.
 Different beneficiation options were evaluated to reject reagent consuming gangue components.
 Grades of 1.07% V2O5 and 65.3% Fe2O3 were produced.
 The best extractions for vanadium (80%) and iron (80%) were obtained using low-temperature acid leach following reductive roast leaches.
 Low acid consumption was recorded, 151 kg/t and 236 kg/t (7 and 24 hours respectively).
 Around 72% sulfuric acid was extracted from the leach liquor by a proprietary process.
 Purified vanadium was produced by separation of the titanium using iron as a reductant.

 Further test work is planned to quantify vanadium pentoxide from the leach liquor produced.
 Results from this research together with the outcomes of the previous research will form the basis for the design and operation of a pilot plant study, proposed to start in 2022.

 *To view tables and figures (resource estimates), please visit:

 About Venus Metals Corporation Limited

-Venus Metals Corporation Limited (ASX:VMC) is a West Australian based Company with a focus on gold and base metals exploration.
+Venus Metals Corporation Limited (ASX:VMC) is a West Australian based Company with a focus on gold, base metals, vanadium and lithium exploration projects.

 The Company aims to increase shareholder value through targeted exploration success on its projects.

-The Company's major gold project is the Youanmi Gold Mine, located 500km north east of Perth.
-The Youanmi Gold Mine is now jointly owned by Venus Metals (30%) and Rox Resources Limited (70%) (OYG JV); Indicated and Inferred Resources of the mine is 1.7 million ounces of gold.
+The Company's major gold project is the Youanmi Gold Mine, located 500km north-east of Perth.
+The Youanmi Gold Mine is now jointly owned by Venus Metals (30%) and Rox Resources Limited (70%); Indicated and Inferred Resource of the mine is in excess of 3 million ounces of gold.

 Venus Metals Corporation Limited